SatyaRF/Query-Resolution-System/README.md

 # Query-Resolution-System
-This is a query resolution system where members can raise query regarding their GST invoices(In future can be molded into any QRS)
+This is a query resolution system where members can raise query regarding their GST invoices(In future can be molded into any general QRS)